AMC Matador: Canada

-Although AMC's Brampton Assembly Plant in Ontario, Canada had been building Rambler and AMC vehicles since 1962, including the Ambassador (until 1968) and Rebel, the plant did not build the almost-identical Matador which replaced the Rebel, despite also building AMC's Hornet, Gremlin, and later Concord and Jeep through the 1970s.
-Canadian-market Matadors were instead built at Kenosha and exported to Canada from the United States.
-Despite this, some parts used in the U.S. and foreign-built Matadors, notably tail light and park light lenses were made in Canada.
+AMC's Brampton Assembly Plant in Ontario, Canada had been building Rambler and AMC vehicles since 1962, including the Ambassador (until 1968) and Rebel (until 1970).
+However, the plant did not make the Matador which replaced the Rebel.
+The facility assembled AMC's smaller Hornet and Gremlin models through 1978 and then Jeeps, Concords, and Eagles through the 1992 model year.
+Canadian-market Matadors were instead made at Kenosha and exported to Canada from the United States.
+Some parts used in the U.S. and foreign-built Matadors including engine blocks, interior trim, and plastic components such as tail light and park light lenses, were made in Canada.

 Finland

-Rambler and AMC vehicles were imported from Kenosha into Finland by two major Finnish companies from the 1950s until the late 1960s after which Wihuri Group, a large multi-sector family business, took over import operations using its shipping operation, Autola Oy which Wihuri had brought in 1954.
+Rambler and AMC vehicles were imported from Kenosha into Finland by two major Finnish companies from the 1950s until the late 1960s, after which Wihuri Group, a sizeable multi-sector family business, took over import operations using its shipping operation, Autola Oy, which Wihuri had brought in 1954.
 First and second-generation Matadors were imported along with Hornet and Javelin.
-As with all AMC export markets the models were marketed as "Rambler" in Finland.
+As with all AMC export markets, the models were marketed as "Rambler" in Finland.
 Imports of the Matador continued until 1975.

+France

+Jean Charles Automobiles imported several AMC and Jeep vehicles including a small number of Matadors including station wagons.
+They are identified by a stamped plate affixed to the body.